ob1dev/Auth0/README.md

 2. Log in using one of the following predefined users:

-   - User with the access right `Read Data`:
+   - User with the access right `Read Data`.

      * Login: `viewer@olegburov.com`
      * Password: `Viewer2User`

-   - User with the access right `Write Data`:
+   - User with the access right `Write Data`.

      * Login: `editor@olegburov.com`
      * Password: `Editor2User`

-   - User with the access right `Delete Data`:
+   - User with the access right `Delete Data`.

      * Login: `admin@olegburov.com`
      * Password: `Admin2User`

-3. Depending on a user's access right, a security role is assigned with the following scope(s) for calling back-end Web API:
+3. Depending on a user's access right, a security role is assigned with the following scope(s) for calling back-end Web API.

-   - The access right `Read Data`:
+   - The access right `Read Data`

       * Role: `reader`
       * Scope: `read:repositories`

-   - The access right `Write Data`:
+   - The access right `Write Data`

       * Role: `editor`
       * Scope: `create:repositories`, `read:repositories` and `update:repositories`

-   - The access right `Delete Data`:
+   - The access right `Delete Data`

       * Role: `admin`
       * Scope: `create:repositories`, `read:repositories`, `update:repositories` and `delete:repositories`

 4. Based on a user's role, the front-end WebApp provides differente actions for a user:

-   - The role `reader`:
+   - The role `reader`

       * View existent repositories

-   - The role `editor`:
+   - The role `editor`

       * View existent repositories
       * Create new repositories